xmtp/libxmtp/README.md

 Use `xmtp-ios` to build with XMTP to send messages between blockchain accounts, including DMs, notifications, announcements, and more.

-This SDK is in **Developer Preview** status.
-We do **not** recommend using Developer Preview software in production apps.
+This SDK is in **Developer Preview** status and ready for you to start building.

+However, we do **not** recommend using Developer Preview software in production apps.
 Software in this status:

 - Is not formally supported
 - Will change without warning